-The best place to stay in Seoul for the first time is Hongdae, an incredible neighborhood full of incredible activities, restaurants, and shops – I bet you won’t get bored!
+In short, the best place to stay in Seoul for first time visitors is Hongdae, an eclectic neighborhood full of fabulous restaurants, shops, and activities!

 - If you are in a hurry…

-- 1. Hongdae – where to stay in Seoul for first-time visitors
+- 1. Hongdae – where to stay in Seoul for the first time

-- 2. Myeongdong – best area to stay in Seoul for shopping
+- 2. Myeongdong – where to stay in Seoul for shopping

 - 3. Gangnam – best area to stay in Seoul for luxury